 Here are a few time, money, and sanity-saving tips for your next trip.

 1. Bring portable electronics.
 Check that the power chargers work BEFORE you leave (yes, that’s one we forgot to do once!).
 This could be a phone, iPad, Nintendo Switch, Kindle, etc.

 2. Potty chair/seat covers.
 We are not fans of public restrooms – especially with a potty-trainer!
 By bringing your own potty (use plastic bags as liners for a quick clean-up) it’s more comfortable for your little potty-trainer and you cut out those germs they may be exposed to otherwise.

-3. CD’s – for you and your kids.
-Just because you have toddlers does not mean you have to listen to Barney or Hannah Montana the whole drive.
+3. Music – for you and your kids.
+Just because you have toddlers does not mean you have to listen to Barney or Paw Patrol the whole drive.
 The sooner you get them introduced to your music, the better your chances are they will like it too!
 It helps pass the time, put them to sleep and keep you going down the road!

 4. Snacks/meals – not too sugary!
 The more sugar, food-coloring, and processed foods, the higher your chances are the kids will be hyperactive and grumpy.
 All three are big contributors to moodiness.

 5. Leave early in the morning (4 or 5 AM).
 You’ll get sleep, they will stay sleeping (or like ours, wake up but go back to sleep), and that will give you a few hours of quiet to get some miles down the road without interruptions.

 6. Plan your stops – or at least the big ones.
 Book hotels before you leave.
 This will save you money and give you a goal to reach/look forward to.
 By breaking up your day into segments of drive time and breaks, it will make the day pass quickly and will ensure everyone gets the breaks they need.